zachnewburgh/zachnewburgh.github.io/_posts/2016-09-12-i_gotta_feeling.markdown

 date:   2016-09-12 15:30:52 -0400
 ---

-# So you've learned AngularJS, but do you know how to integrate it with Rails?
+So, you've learned AngularJS, but do you know how to integrate it with Rails?

 It's been just over six months since I started the Flatiron School's self-driven Full Stack Web Development program – and what a ride it's been!